cirruslabs/cirrus-cli/STARLARK.md

 ### Local

-Local loads are relative to the project's root (where `.cirrus.star` is normally located):
+Local loads are relative to the project's root (where `.cirrus.star` is located):

 ```python
 load(".ci/notify-slack.star", "notify_slack")